fieldpapers/fieldpapers/README.md

 * [fieldpapers](https://github.com/fieldpapers/fieldpapers) - the umbrella project, for tracking issues, etc.
 * [fp-tiler](https://github.com/fieldpapers/fp-tiler) - the tile server.
 * [tilelive-fieldpapers](https://github.com/fieldpapers/tilelive-fieldpapers) - the tilelive module that drives the tile server.
+* [fp-tasks](https://github.com/fieldpapers/fp-tasks) - the task server, which provides a web API on top of the printing and snapshot processing components of fp-legacy.

 ## For Multi-lingual Individuals